-The Fund's capital is represented by the net assets attributable to Unitholders.
-The Fund's objective when managing capital is to provide returns for Unitholders through investing and to employ an established Investment Manager who manages a diversified portfolio of funds.
+The Fund's capital is represented by the Net assets attributable to Unitholders.
+The Fund's objective when managing capital is to provide returns for Unitholders through investing and to employ an established Investment Manager who manages a diversified portfolio which invests in REITs and real estate securities that are listed, or soon to be listed, on stock exchanges around the world, while also having some exposure to cash.

-The minimum initial investment for each Fund is \$50,000.
-Thereafter, the minimum additional investment is \$1,000.
+The minimum initial investment for the Fund is \$25,000.
+Thereafter, the minimum additional investment is \$5,000.
 These minimum amounts may be varied or waived at the Manager's discretion.

-Payment for redemption requests will normally be made within 10 business days of receiving a redemption request from the investor in the Fund.
+Payment for redemption requests will normally be made within 5 business days of receiving a redemption request from the investor in the Fund.

 The Manager may suspend redemptions where the Manager decides to close the Fund, or in other circumstances where the Manager believes that allowing investors to take money out would not be workable, or would prejudice investors generally.
 A suspension can last up to six months.
-If withdrawals are suspended and an investor submitted a withdrawal request, the redemption request will not be processed until the suspension is lifted.
+If withdrawals are suspended and an investor submitted a redemption request, the redemption request will not be processed until the suspension is lifted.

-The Manager reserves the right to refuse a redemption request for less than \$1,000 or a redemption request that would result in the investor's holding being less than \$50,000 (except where the investor withdraws its total unitholding).
+The Manager reserves the right to refuse a redemption request for less than \$5,000 or a redemptions request that would result in the investor's holding being less than \$50,000 (except where the investor redeems its total unitholding).

 The Fund does not have any externally imposed capital requirements.
-Units may be redeemed at any month end subject to the receipt of the redemption request.
+Units may be redeemed on any business day subject to the receipt of the redemption request.